 Colors: Brown & Mode

 Symbol: Crescent Moon

 Open Motto: "Founded upon a rock"

 CLICK ON THE IMAGE ABOVE FOR AN INTERACTIVE TIMELINE OF GAMMA PHI BETA'S RICH HISTORY!

 Alpha Delta Chapter was installed at the University of Missouri-Columbia in Columbia, Missouri, on May 20, 1921.

-In 1920 Jennie Emerson Miller (Michigan, 1882), who had been a charter member of Beta Chapter (Michigan), and several alumnae of Phi Chapter (Washington University) colonized a group of 10 women at the University of Missouri.
+In 1920, Jennie Emerson Miller (Michigan, 1882), who had been a charter member of the Beta Chapter (Michigan), and several alumnae of Phi Chapter (Washington University) colonized a group of ten women at the University of Missouri.
 The group was accepted by the Sorority after inspection by Esther Hollebaugh (Illinois at Urbana-Champaign) and Beulah Bennett (Hollins, 1916).
-Grand President* Lindsey Barbee (Denver, 1897) was the installing officer assisted by Phi Chapter (Washington University).
+Grand President*, Lindsey Barbee (Denver, 1897), was the installing officer assisted by Phi Chapter (Washington University).